On this page

 - Location: Seven Miles El Progresso

 The Green Iguana Conservation Project is rated as the #1 tour in San Ignacio.
 But is it worth it?
-If you love iguanas, I think it is, but it's not as impressive as the photoshoped images hype it up to be — in my opinion.
+If you love iguanas, I think it is, but it's not as impressive as the overly edited images paint it in my opinion.

 Upon arrival at the reserve, which is behind the San Ignacio Resort, I realized the site was a lot smaller than I thought.
 It didn't reflect the vibrant pictures you find online, which are over edited in my opinion.
 The entire reserve is a small cage with the iguanas running around happily eating their grub for the day.
 Now, the best part of the tour is the guide who shares with you interesting facts about the tiny dinosaurs.